Watch Out for Strange Text Messages Trying to Steal Your Personal and Financial Information

 Do you have that one family member that donates to every good charitable cause?
 Scammers know that these good-willed people are out there and hope to take advantage of them.
 Legitimate charities won't text you with a link to click, nor will they text you asking you to text another number to donate.
 Charities use mail and phone calls in order to get the biggest bang for their bucks.
 So don't fall for those scam text messages.
 And if you're looking for a good charity, consider donating to us for a tax deduction!

 One thing in common

 It's illegal to send unsolicited commercial email messages to wireless devices, including cell phones and pagers, unless the sender gets your permission first.
-It's also illegal to send unsolicited text messages from an auto-dialer — equipment that stores and dials phone numbers using a random or sequential number generator.
+There are two exceptions:

-What should you do If you get a suspicious text message?
+If you get a suspicious text message

 It can be tempting to reply to a message or to click an unsubscribe link, but you shouldn't.
 In fact, if you get a suspicious text message, delete it.
 Interacting with it will confirm to the sender that your number is valid, making it likely that you'll get flooded with more unsolicited text messages and phone calls in the future.

 You should remember that financial institutions don't ask for information via text messages.
 If you get a text message advising of a problem with one of your accounts, contact that company directly using a known good phone number.
 Don't call a phone number provided in the text message and don't provide any information in response to one of these messages.